Jpatel-11/Todo-App/README.md

 - 🔄 **Persistent Storage**: All data saved in MongoDB
 - 📱 **Responsive Design**: Works on mobile and desktop
 - 🔧 **Modular Components**: Clean separation of UI logic

 ---

+## 💡 Why This Project?

+This Todo App was built to strengthen my full-stack development skills using the MERN stack.
+It demonstrates my ability to build modular, scalable applications with real-world functionality and clean UI/UX.

+---